isaacpeel/solesonic-mcp-server/docs/configuration.md

 Notes
 - Keep secrets out of source control; use OS env vars or Docker secrets/volumes.
 - If both issuer-uri and jwk-set-uri are configured, this server uses the configured JWKS endpoint for validation.
+- Web Search is optional; without `tavily.api.key` the Web Search tools will not function.
+- Prompt behavior may include dynamic tool injection; no specific configuration is required, but tool feature flags affect what is injected.